charmainkho/orbital-14-bootstrap/README.md

 Live Google Document for the session at: http://bit.ly/1jvoQ6F

-Google Hangouts on Air (YouTube broadcast) recording: TBA
+Google Hangouts on Air (YouTube broadcast) recording: http://youtu.be/38SHicXTZhI

 This tutorial uses the v3.1.1 of Bootstrap, although it should pretty much work with anything v3.x https://github.com/twbs/bootstrap/releases/download/v3.1.1/bootstrap-3.1.1-dist.zip